-The Bellefonte ART Museum of Centre County is located in the Linn House.
+The Bellefonte Art Museum for Centre County is located in the Linn House.
 The house, built in 1810 of Trenton Limestone, is listed in the National American Buildings Survey and on the National Historic Registry.
 The historic home was residence to many individuals and families who contributed to the growth of Bellefonte, Centre County and Pennsylvania.

 The museum's mission is to showcase and sell works by local artists and to provide enrichment by showing art from around the world as well as art from our own community.